-- Mushroom are ideal for growing in containers.
-Mushroom can be grown outdoors on trees or or on some, but edible mushroom should be grown in suitable container filled with suitable growing material.
+- Mushrooms are ideal for growing in containers.
+Mushrooms can be grown outdoors on trees or on some, but edible mushrooms should be grown in suitable containers filled with suitable growing material.

-- Suitable containers for growing mushrooms are plastic trash bag, a plastic container, or a laundry basket.
+- Suitable containers for growing mushrooms are plastic trash bags, plastic containers, or laundry baskets.

 - The containers you choose should be 8 to 12 inches deep.
-With good draining system.
+With a good draining system.

 - The Container should be sterilized and cleaned with warm water and mild antiseptic soaps.

 Choose a dark or complete shade location for growing mushrooms.
 The Location you should be capable of adjusting the temperature.
 A closed cabin or unused closed corner or any dark place indoors or even an empty kitchen cabinet will be enough for placing mushroom containers.
 Once you decide the type of mushroom, container, and growing medium and location, then you can start growing mushrooms.